nodejs/nodejs.org/pages/en/docs/guides/diagnostics/memory/using-gc-traces.md

 ### How to get the context of bad allocations

-1. Suppose we observe that the old space is continously increasing.
+1. Suppose we observe that the old space is continuously increasing.
 2. Reduce [`--max-old-space-size`][] such that the total heap is closer to the limit
 3. Run the program until you hit the out of memory.
 4. The produced log shows the failing context.